'This is what racism looks like': Democrats blast Trump for attacks on 'The Squad'

 REPUBLICANS

-Rep. Chip Roy, R-Texas, appeared to be the only Republican member of Congress to directly criticize the president Sunday, tweeting that he was “wrong” to use the language he had.
+Rep. Chip Roy of Texas appeared to be the only Republican member of Congress to directly criticize the president Sunday, tweeting that he was “wrong” to use such language.

 Roy, however, retweeted one of Trump’s tweets blasting the four congresswomen on Twitter Monday.

+Rep. Fred Upton, R-Mich., tweeted Monday that he's "appalled" by Trump's tweet.

-Former Rep. Scott Taylor, R-Va., who’s running for Senate in 2020, said in an interview on MSNBC’s “Kasie DC” on Sunday that he doesn’t agree that the members of Congress should go back where they came from — “of course not," he said — but did not hold the president unilaterally responsible for the controversy.
+Former Rep. Scott Taylor, R-Va., who’s running for the Senate in 2020, said in an interview on MSNBC’s “Kasie DC” on Sunday that he doesn’t agree that the members of Congress should go back where they came from — “of course not," he said — but he did not hold the president unilaterally responsible for the remarks.

-Sen. Lindsey Graham, R-S.C., a close ally of Trump’s, defended the president Monday.
-"We all know that AOC and this crowd are a bunch of communists," he said on Fox News.
+Sen. Lindsey Graham, R-S.C., a close ally of Trump, defended the president Monday.
+"We all know that AOC and this crowd are a bunch of Communists," he said on Fox News.
 "They hate Israel.
-They hate our country...they're anti-Semitic.
+They hate our country. ...
+They're anti-Semitic.
 They're anti-America."

 Still, Graham said, Trump should “aim higher": "We don’t need to know anything about them personally.
 Talk about their policies.”

-Acting director of U.S. Citizenship and Immigration Services Ken Cuccinelli, asked Monday if he views the president’s tweet as racist, said it was not.
+The acting director of the Citizenship and Immigration Services, Ken Cuccinelli, was asked Monday if he views the president’s tweet as racist.

 “No," he replied on CNN’s “New Day.”
 "I see that as presumably political hand grenades.
 But I wouldn't go that far, no. Certainly not.”